jkwong888/refarch-cloudnative-micro-auth/README.md

        http://localhost:8000/oauth/token?grant_type=password\&username=foo\&password=bar\&scope=blue
    ```

    The response JSON returned will contain an `access_token`.
-Use debugger at [jwt.io](https://jwt.io) to decode the token and validate the signature by pasting the `access_token` into the `Encoded` text field, and pasting the HS256 shared secret in the `Verify Signature` text box.
+Use the debugger at [jwt.io](https://jwt.io) to decode the token and validate the signature by pasting the `access_token` into the `Encoded` text field, and pasting the HS256 shared secret in the `Verify Signature` text box.
 You should observe the `client_id` and `scope` claims in the payload correspond to the client ID and scope passed in on the request query, the `user_name` corresponds to the customer ID of `foo` returned from the Customer Service, and the signature is verified.

 5. Validate the implicit flow of the authorization service

    The [Mobile application](https://github.com/ibm-cloud-architecture/refarch-cloudnative-bluecompute-mobile) uses the implicit flow to create a token by opening a browser and retrieving the OAuth token once the authorization flow is complete.

    To validate that this works, open a browser window and navigate to the following URL.
 This requests the token with scope `blue` using the client id `bluecomputemobile` with the client secret `bluecomputemobiles3cret`.
-When the full authorization flow is completed, the authorization server redirects the browser to `http://localhost:8000`.
+When the full authorization flow is completed, the authorization server will redirect the browser to `http://localhost:8000`.

    ```
    http://localhost:8000/oauth/authorize?client_id=bluecomputemobile&client_secret=bluecomputemobiles3cret&response_type=token&redirect_uri=http://localhost:8000
    ```

    The login form is shown with the username and password.
 Enter the username and password `foo` and `bar` respectively, and the browser is taken to the authorization page.
-When authorization is granted, the browser is takend to the URL with the access token as a query parameter.
+When authorization is granted, the browser is taken to the URL with the access token as a query parameter.

    As with the password flow, you can use [jwt.io](https://jwt.io) to verify the token's scope and claims.